USB Firmware Compilation

 Filling in the USB ID

-Please note: The ID below CANNOT be used!!!!
+The ID shown below is an example and CANNOT be used !!!!

 serial: /dev/serial/by-id/usb-1a86_USB_Serial-if00-port0